chistotinsa/knife_detection_YOLOv5/README.md

 This is a YOLOv5 fork repo finetuned with a custom dataset that includes 23285 images of knives.
 It can detect a knife in person`s hands or just a separate knife anywhere on an image/video/CCTV.
 However it shows only ~80 mAP50 score, it was trained on one T4 for only 26 epochs, and it is just a pet-project.
+I hope you`ll enjoy it!

 ## Usage
 #### 1. Clone the repo and install all dependencies